mneyp1216/Team-3---Justice-Navigators/README.md

 ## Feature Spec

-## Mood to Prompt Flow (MVP)
+## User determined mood rating (MVP)

  As a user who wants to check in with myself,
  I want to select my mood and receive a journaling prompt, so I can reflect on how I’m feeling and what I need today.

+ ## System generated mood rating interpreter

+ The user can respond to the mood related questions and basd upon the Journal's rating, the system will notify the user if their is descrpency between the users dervied mood rating versus the system, and provide the user an opportunity jouranal about the descrpency.

+## Mood based user journal prompt

+Depending on user determined mood rating a user journal prompt is produced.

+##  AI generated feedback
+AI will be prompted using the users responses to select user journal prompts provide productive insight regarding the users journal entry.

+## Randomn user journal prompt
+A usser will be randomonly assigned a prompt to encourage a journal entry related to the prompt.

 ## Acceptance Criteria

-When I run python3 src/app.py, the program greets me.
+When I run src/app.py, the program greets me.
 I see a list of mood options (e.g., critical/ low / medium / high).
 When I select a valid mood, I receive one journaling prompt.
 If I enter something invalid, I receive a safe, default reflection.